faijulislambd/git-bash-typescript/README.md

 ```
 ./initializeGit.sh
 ```
-After runing provide filepath of the directory you want to setup git.
+After running provide filepath of the directory you want to setup git.